opatiny/micromouse/docs/software/commonErrors.md

 ### LoadProhibited

+### Interrupt wdt timeout on CPU1

+Happens when interrupt subroutine take to long to execute, typically if some `Serial.print` are done inside of it...

 ## A fatal error occurred: Failed to connect to ESP32-S3: No serial data received.

 The serial device is not detected.